Doing the typical “Two sides of the Loire” comparative tasting.

 Tom Casagrande

 Warm spring evening on the deck, chicken simply roasting in the oven: time for a Sancerre Rouge!
 To my taste this is at its peak.
 There’s still quite a bit of sappy cherry Pinot fruit, but loads of interesting soil-based notes are emerging, with wet dirty limestone, and scents like deep forest underbrush after rain.
 Nice intensity in the mouth, with mouthwatering acids to keep it fresh.
 Tannins are light and almost silky textured.
-Lovely. — a month ago
+Lovely. — 3 months ago